boxgrinder/boxgrinder.org/blog/2011-05-19-cloud-sigma-delivery-support.md

 ---
-title: "Cloud Sigma delivery tutorial"
+title: "CloudSigma delivery tutorial"
 author: 'Marc Savy'
 layout: blog
-timestamp: 2011-05-19t16:00:00.10+01:00
+timestamp: 2011-05-19t20:15:00.10+01:00
 tags: [ boxgrinder_build, howto, cloudsigma, elastichosts ]
 ---

 BoxGrinder Build encapsulates powerful functionality, such as the ability to define, build and deliver an appliance, into a simple and concise pipeline.
 Ultimately, only a single command needs executing in order to build, convert and deliver a custom-defined appliance into your chosen environment.

-For some use-cases, appliances might only be run within internal or private infrastructure, hence BoxGrinder provides [local filesystem delivery and SFTP support](/tutorials/boxgrinder-build-plugins/).
-However, BoxGrinder similarly succinct platform conversion and delivery methods exist for appliance delivery to public infrastructure providers, and as of release 0.9.2 support has been added for [CloudSigma](http://www.cloudsigma.com/), a provider of cloud services throughout Europe.
+For some use-cases, appliances might only be run within internal or private infrastructure, hence BoxGrinder provides [local file-system delivery and SFTP support](/tutorials/boxgrinder-build-plugins/).
+However, BoxGrinder offers similarly succinct platform conversion and delivery methods exist for public infrastructure, and as of release 0.9.2 support has been added for [CloudSigma](http://www.cloudsigma.com/), a provider of cloud services throughout Europe.

 In this blog-post we demonstrate a basic, but complete, work-flow to specify, build and deliver an appliance to CloudSigma.

 ## Define your Appliance
 The starting point of any appliance is an Appliance Definition File; an extremely simple YAML text definition to describe the virtual machine you would like to produce.
-There is support for a wide range of [features to customise](/tutorials/appliance-definition/) the image for your specific requirements, however for this post we will only produce a simple definition to illustrate the pertient functionality.
+There is support for a wide range of [features to customise](/tutorials/appliance-definition/) the image for your specific requirements, however for this post we will only produce a simple definition to illustrate the pertinent functionality.

     name: sigma-jeos
     summary: Just enough Operating System